 I loved sugar, but it clearly didn’t love me.
 In 2009 at age 25, I decided to quit sugar for good.
 I knew it would be rough at first, but something had to give.
 I wanted my life back.
 I wanted my skin to improve.
 I wanted to think clearly.
 For someone as sugar addicted as me, abstinence was the only path to freedom.

 For my life, quitting sugar was the right choice.

 Quitting sugar has made me leaner, improved my skin, given me more energy, helped me sleep better, improved my mood, and has overall made me feel like a healthier person.
 Best of all, I no longer binge eat.
-I don’t know where I’d be if I hadn’t quit sugar eight years ago, and I am so very grateful I took the plunge.
+I don’t know where I’d be if I hadn’t quit sugar nearly ten years ago, and I am so very grateful I took the plunge.

 … But I’m not here to push the sugar-free lifestyle onto you.

 Quitting sugar for good worked for my life, but that doesn’t mean I think everyone needs to be like me.
 Despite the benefits I experienced from quitting sugar completely, I recognize that not every person is interested in pursuing such a dietary change.
 Many people find that their “sweet spot” is a low-sugar life, and I hope that the variety of sugar-free and low-carb recipes (including plenty of treats!) on Forget Sugar Friday help you live a sweet life with a little less sugar.